ashutoshbsathe/yacv/docs/index.md

 # `yacv`: Yet Another Compiler Visualizer
 `yacv` is a tool for visualizing various aspects of typical LL(1) and LR parsers

+## Introduction

+Getting comfortable with parsing can be tough.
+While the legendary ["Dragon Book"](https://suif.stanford.edu/dragonbook/) is an excellent resource for everything related to compilers, it still contains very minimal visualizations for the parsing process itself.
+That being said, there exist visualization tools such as [LR(0) parser visualizer](https://www.cs.princeton.edu/courses/archive/spring20/cos320/LR0/) and [LL(1) parser visualizer](https://www.cs.princeton.edu/courses/archive/spring20/cos320/LL1/) by Zak Kincaid and Shaowei Zhu, [JSMachines](http://jsmachines.sourceforge.net/machines/lr1.html), [Jison](https://zaa.ch/jison/try/usf/) etc. However, all of these tools are web-based and most tools show steps in a table which isn't very intuitive

+`yacv` attempts to overcome all these shortcomings by using [`manim`](https://github.com/3b1b/manim)

 ## Primary features
 `yacv` takes in a context free grammar and a string and can be used to :